ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

   </tr>
 </table>

-## Procedure to apply updates and patches to vCenter Server instances
+## Procedure to apply updates and patches to vCenter Server instances (V2.1 or later)

 This procedure applies to instances that are deployed in V2.1 or later.
 For instances that are deployed in V2.0 and earlier, you must apply the VMware updates manually.